ssfsx17/ffpnp/pandoc-markdown/0700-combat-rules.md

 Damage is resolved as follows:

 1. Calculate initial damage.
 Because no dice are involved, some of this can be pre-calculated.
 And without any other modifiers or status conditions in play, you may have this initial damage number already.
 2. Subtract the target's armor - either P-Def or M-Def, according to the nature of the attack.
+Now you have the After-Armor Damage number.
+3. Actions that do not specify their Potency are assumed to start with a Potency of 100.
+3. Apply any modifiers to After-Armor Damage.
+All Potency modifiers are added together to form a multiplier of the After-Armor Damage, equal to (Potency Total / 100).
+For example, with a Potency of 150, the multiplier is 1.5.
+With a Potency of 50, the multiplier is 0.5.
-3. Now you have the After-Armor Damage number.
-Subtract that from the target's HP.
+4. Subtract the final After-Armor Damage from the target's HP.

 #### Gravity/Death Attacks